How We Romanticize Dysfunction (and Call It Love)

 Trying to transform a fundamentally misaligned relationship through self‑improvement is not growth.
 It’s self‑abandonment posing as virtue.

-(You don’t have a “needs problem.”
-You have a disconnection problem.
-When you’re not aligned with your own emotional needs, you abandon them—then wonder why others do too.
+then wonder why others do too.
 But when you’re truly aligned with what you need, one-sided dynamics simply can’t survive.

 ✨ Get clear.
-Get grounded.
+Get confident.
 Get your needs met.
-The No More Unmet Needs Workbook is your first step. 👉 Download now)
+The No More Unmet Needs Workbook will walk you through it step by step 👉 Download now)

 The Difference Between Healthy Relationship Work and Dysfunction